krantzpeter/mapmyride-data-sync/README.md

 Follow these steps to get the project running on your local machine.

 1. **Clone the repository:**
 2. **Create and Activate a Virtual Environment:**
    This isolates the project's dependencies from your system's Python.
 3. **Install Dependencies:**
-    This command installs all the required libraries from the `requirements.txt` file.
+   Use: `pip install -r requirements.txt` to install all the required libraries from the `requirements.txt` file.
+   Note: This project uses the last FOSS version of PySimpleGUI
 4. **Set Environment Variables for Credentials:** For security, your MapMyRide login details are not stored in the code.
 You must set them as environment variables.
-**Note**: For a permanent solution, add these to your system's environment variables or your shell's profile file (.zshrc, .bash_profile, etc.).
+   - *Note*: For a permanent solution, add these to your system's environment variables or your shell's profile file (.zshrc, .bash_profile, etc.).
 5. **Configure Paths:** The project uses a config.ini file to know where to save your data:
    - Create a copy of config.ini.template and rename it to config.ini.
    - Open config.ini in a text editor.
    - Fill in the required paths for tcx_archive_path, simplified_gps_track_folder, and project_path as described by the comments in the file.

+## Usage
+Run the main script from you terminal with the command: `python main.py` This will display a menu with the following options:
+- *Quick Sync*: Downloads only new workouts from MapMyRide that are not already in your database.
+- *Full Sync*: A slower, more thorough check that verifies and updates all existing local data against the online source.
+- *Sync from Local CSV*: Adds any workouts from your local backup CSV that are not already in the main database.
+This is an offline operation.
+- *Generate Maps*: After syncing, this option processes the local data to create the final `all_routes.html` interactive map.